msuhov1988/monads_js/README.md

 - Wraps side-effecting functions (like () => someEffect) — does not run immediately
 - Invoked via `run()` (for sync) or `runAsync()` (for async chains).
 - Supports `chain, chainAsync, map, mapAsync`.
+- `catch, catchAsync` - error handlers, which can be placed at any position within a synchronous or asynchronous chain, respectively.
+   The functions passed to these methods may return either regular values or lazy monads of the same type.
 - Throws `MonadError` on contract violation.
+Errors of this kind are not intercepted by the `catch` or `catchAsync` methods.

 Features:
 - In chains, you can return not only simple values but also simple monads (Success/Fail/Just/Nothing).